Tenure-Track Assistant Professor, Police Graduate Studies program

 College of Education and Human Services

 Seton Hall University is located in South Orange, New Jersey, just 14 miles from New York City.
-It is the oldest Catholic diocesan institution of higher education in the United States, and the Carnegie Foundation classifies it as a doctoral university.
+It is the oldest Catholic diocesan institution of higher education in the United States, and its Carnegie classification is doctoral/high research activity.
 It is home to approximately 6,300 undergraduate and 4,700 graduate students from all 50 states and more than 60 foreign countries.
 An exciting and culturally diverse community, Seton Hall pursues academic excellence and ethical development in a collaborative environment, and prepares its students to be servant leaders in their professional and community lives.

 The Police Graduate Studies Program, in the Department of Education Leadership, Management and Policy offers Master of Arts and Educational Specialist degree programs for students who seek/work in human resource training and development, law enforcement, government agency or educational leadership positions.
 For more information about the College of Education and Human Services and the educational administration graduate programs at Seton Hall University, please visit our website at http://www.shu.edu/education-leadership-management-policy/ .